The Count of Monte Cristo (1913 film)

-The Count of Monte Cristo is a 1913 silent film adventure directed by Joseph A. Golden and Edwin S. Porter based on Alexandre Dumas' 1844 novel of the same name.
+The Count of Monte Cristo is a 1913 silent film adventure directed by Joseph A. Golden and Edwin S. Porter, based on the adapted play of Alexandre Dumas' 1844 novel of the same name by Charles Fechter, adapted on screen by Hampton Del Ruth.
 It starred James O'Neill, a stage actor and father of playwright Eugene O'Neill.
 James O'Neill had been playing Edmond Dantès most of his adult life and was famous in the role.
 Daniel Frohman and Adolph Zukor produced together.
 Edwin S. Porter co-directed with Joseph Golden, though this was probably necessary as Porter also served as the film's cinematographer.
 The film was released on November 1, 1913.

 A previous film by Selig starring Hobart Bosworth in 1912 had to be pulled from circulation as Zukor brought lawsuit against Selig for copyright infringement.